georgewsinger/AppendToBuffer.vim/README.md

     <--SENT TO buffer-->

 This plugin can be useful when working with a large number of vim buffers.
 As an added bonus, it supports tab completion.

+# Installation

+## Via Bundle

+Add the following line to `~/.vimrc`:

+    Plugin 'georgewsinger/AppendToBuffer.vim'

+## Manually

+Download the contents of the `plugin/AppendToBuffer.vim` in this git repository to your `~/.vim/plugin/AppendToBuffer.vim`.